DPS now offers online payment for Schedule II Prescription Pads

 Hydrocodone Combination Products (HCPs) have been moved from Schedule III to the more-restrictive Schedule II, effective Oct.
 6, 2014.
 The U.S. Drug Enforcement Administration’s rescheduling of HCPs as a Schedule II Controlled Substance will increase restriction on prescribing and dispensing practices for HCPs.
 See Hydrocodone: Schedule II Controlled Substance for more information.

-Notice to physicians licensed by the Texas Medical Board (TMB) under Texas Occupations Code, Chapter 156:
+Notice to practitioners licensed by the Texas Medical Board (TMB) under Texas Occupations Code, Chapter 156:

-To continue implementing requirements of House Bill 1803, DPS is beginning the process to synchronize Controlled Substances Registration (CSR) expiration dates with TMB license expiration dates.
-To ensure practitioners do not experience disruption in their controlled substances authority, the following has occurred:
+To continue implementing requirements of House Bill 1803, DPS is synchronizing Controlled Substances Registration (CSR) expiration dates with TMB license expiration dates.
+To ensure practitioners do not experience a disruption in their controlled substances authority, the following has occurred:

-Physicians whose CSR is scheduled to expire in the months of July through December 2014:
+MD/DO whose CSR is scheduled to expire in the months of January and February 2015:

-Please continue to visit this webpage for updates and additional information about synchronization of CSRs to expire on future dates.
+Please continue to visit this webpage and the TMB website for updates and additional information about future renewal process and synchronization of registrations dates.